 - Clinical waste such as syringes – you can request a healthcare waste collection.

-- Paper or cardboard rubbish which can be recycled in your green recycling bin
+- Paper, cardboard, plastic bottles, tins, cans and aerosols – these can be recycled in your green recycling bin

-- DIY waste such as soil, rubble, bricks, paint cans etc. – you can take this to the Portsmouth recycling centre or arrange removal by a licensed firm.
+- DIY waste such as soil, rubble, bricks, paint cans etc. You can take this to the Portsmouth recycling centre or arrange removal by a licensed firm.
+You can check is someone has a waste carries licence on DEFRA’s website by searching their business name or address

 - Large household items such as furniture – can be taken to the Portsmouth recycling centre, donated to charity or you can arrange a large household item collection.